Vix.cpp v2.7.0 is here Read the blog

 ]

-All source paths are relative to the directory that contains vix.app.
+All source and include paths are interpreted relative to the directory that contains vix.app.

 txt